Claude Code Agent Teams: Orchestrating Multiple AI Sessions on One Project

 Step 2 - Choose Your Terminal Mode

-- Auto (default) uses tmux split panes if you’re already inside a tmux session, otherwise falls back to in-process mode
+- Auto (default) uses tmux split panes if you are already in a tmux session.
+If not, it falls back to in-process mode.

-- Tmux mode forces split panes where each teammate gets its own visible pane (requires tmux or iTerm2)
+- Tmux mode forces split panes.
+Each teammate gets its own visible pane.
+It needs tmux or iTerm2.

-- In-process mode runs all teammates inside your main terminal, and you cycle through them with keyboard shortcuts
+- In-process mode runs all teammates inside your main terminal.
+You cycle through them with keyboard shortcuts.

 Step 3 - Prompt for Team Creation